The Planet Green Tree Service Difference

 As the name implies, deadwooding involves the trimming of dead wood from your trees.
 Often required in urban and suburban areas, deadwooding a tree makes it look more attractive and livelier, while maintaining the health of your tree's trunk by removing rotted branches.
 This process also makes it safer for kids and other people who walk underneath or near your tree that may be harmed by rotting branches that fall.
 Other tree trimming services that Planet Green offers include: hazardous tree assessments, shrub trimming, pruning, cabling, bracing, and corrective trimming.

-Stump Removal in Hanahan
+Stump Removal in Hanahan, SC

 For most property owners, removing a tree can seem like a major project.
 While that notion certainly isn't wrong, tree removal is more straightforward and often easier than trying to remove an unsightly stump from your yard.
 Have you ever wondered why you see so many yards with stumps dotted around the land?
 It's because they're very difficult to remove.
 That is why Planet Green Tree Service has been offering stump removal services in South Carolina for more than 33 years.
 Our skilled stump removal experts bring a wealth of knowledge and cutting-edge tools to every stump removal project they tackle.